 4. You Wake Up Still Tired With CPAP Use

 Suddenly struggling with excessive daytime sleepiness again could indicate your CPAP machine is failing to deliver adequate sleep apnea therapy.
-As with snoring, you should try to rule out any other reasons that may contribute to a loss of air pressure.
+As with snoring, try to rule out any other reasons that may contribute to a loss of air pressure.
 If you’re still finding yourself in need of a nap, talk to your doctor about the return of these symptoms, too.
 They may recommend adjusting your pressure settings or addressing other lifestyle factors.
+Or, it may be time to replace your old CPAP machine.

 That makes it a great opportunity to upgrade to improved technology and comfort features that can enhance your sleep quality; including…

-When To Replace Your CPAP Supplies, Too
+When To Replace Your CPAP Supplies

-• Disposable filters: Replace every 2 weeks
+- Disposable filters: Replace every 2 weeks

-• Nasal cushions & nasal pillows: Replace every 2 weeks
+- Nasal cushions & nasal pillows: Replace every 2 weeks

-• Full-face cushions: Replace every month
+- Full-face cushions: Replace every month

-• Reusable filters: Replace every 6 months
+- Reusable filters: Replace every 6 months

-• Chin straps, headgear & humidifiers: Replace these every 6 months
+- Chin straps, headgear & humidifiers: Replace these every 6 months

-CPAP Replacement Through Insurance
+Get Your CPAP Replacement Through Insurance

 Not sure whether you’re eligible for new CPAP products?
 Aeroflow can check your coverage for you!
-Your dedicated Aeroflow Sleep Specialist can tell you when you qualify for a replacement and help you find the best CPAP equipment available under your policy.
+Your dedicated Aeroflow Sleep Specialist can tell you when you qualify for a replacement CPAP machine and help you find the best CPAP equipment available under your policy.